 The following morning, we took the car ferry from Gryllefjord on Senja to Andenes on Andøya, one of the Vesteralen Islands.
 This ferry only runs during the summer months and only sails three times a day.
 You cannot reserve your spot in advance, you just have to get in line early.
 We took the first ferry of the day, at 11am.
 It takes 1 hour and 45 minutes to make the crossing to Andenes, so we arrived at 12:45 pm.

 From Andenes, it takes 20 minutes to drive to the car park for the hike.
-Along the way, we stopped in Bleik to get lunch and fill up our water bottles.
+Along the way, we stopped in Bleik to fill up our water bottles.

 Hiking the Stave-Bleik Coastal Trail